 What is an Assessment?

 An assessment involves identifying the real property within a jurisdiction, listing it, appraising it and placing a value for it on the tax rolls.
 This value is known as the assessment and is the basis for determining what portion of the total tax burden each property owner will bear.
 In Illinois, the statutory assessment level is normally one-third of the market value of a property.
-At your Assessor’s Office we are currently busy reviewing the 2013 assessments.
-This year we will be looking at the 2010-2012 sales and like last year, we are expecting an overall decrease in the assessments.
+At your Assessor’s Office we are currently busy reviewing the 2014 assessments.
+This year we will be looking at the 2011-2013 sales.
 This is a great time to verify the information we have on your property.
 You can stop by our office or visit the Lake County website at: http://assessor.lakecountyil.gov/Pages/default.aspx

 You are likely to see township staff in your neighborhood reviewing properties.
 We are checking property characteristics of individual parcels, along with understanding the unique details of each area of the township.